Lindstromer/docs/source/includes/_custom_property.md

 It's easy to create your own property with Papi.
 You can use our [Yo generator](http://github.com/wp-papi/generator-property)

-It's important that the class follow the Papi class name.
+It's important that the class follow the property class name standard in Papi.

 ```php
 <?php